 When to Get Help

 It's important to give yourself time to go through the anger phase of the grieving process.
-If you experience extreme feelings of anger or feel like you can't control yourself, seek the immediate assistance of a psychologist or a qualified grief counselor.
-The organization GriefLink maintains a searchable online database of experienced grief counselors around the world.
+If you experience extreme feelings of anger or feel like you can't control yourself, seek immediate assistance from a mental health professional.